diamondalexander/lis-portfolio/src/index.md

 ## About Me

 MLIS, June 2024
-Specializing in Information Technology, Digital Libraries, and Archives/Records Management Whether I’m wrangling e-resources in LibGuides, crafting metadata application profiles, or designing digital exhibits, I love using technology to improve access & discovery for all users.
+Specializing in Information Technology, Digital Libraries, and Archives/Records Management Whether I’m wrangling content in LibGuides, crafting metadata application profiles, or designing digital exhibits, I love using technology to improve access & discovery for all users.

 <a href="/assets/Diamond-Alexander-CV.pdf" target="_blank">View CV</a>